JohnySeven/TWatchSKDesigner/README.md

 *A basic DynamicView showing vessel speed, outside temperature, and barometric pressure, and a more advanced View showing information about the watch itself*

 DynamicViews are defined with JSON, so it would not be practical to create them through a user interface on the watch itself.
-Designer was created to allow you to easily define DynamicViews on your computer, which can then be installed onto the watch.
+Designer was created to allow you to easily define DynamicViews on your computer that can then be installed onto the watch.

 You probably won't want to put every Path from Signal K into a DynamicView - a typical Signal K user might have dozens of Paths, and surely not all of them are important enough to be viewable from your watch.
 But you can easily fit four, or even six, Paths on a single View, and there's no limit to the number of Views you can have, so if you want to have twenty or thirty Paths available on the watch, you can do it.
 Just remember - in order to see all this information, you have to wake up the watch, then swipe one or more times to see the View you want, then find the specific data you want on that view, and then decide if that data is within its normal range or not.
 So for data that's REALLY important to you, we strongly suggest you set up Notifications* in Signal K for when that data is out of normal range, so you'll get a Notification on the watch, in addition to having it in a DynamicView.